PyMamba/mamba-framework/docs/what_mamba_is.rst

 People behind Mamba
 -------------------

 Mamba is maintained and developer by a team of volunters and no company, organization or foundation controls it in any way.
-You can see a list of people that make mamba possible at the Mamba Team page.
+You can see a list of people that make mamba possible at the :doc:`mamba_team` page.

+|